jasonzxw/frontend-util/README.md

 # frontend-util
-This is frontend utile method package
+This is frontend util method package